I’ve been thinking about Jesus’ death and resurrection ~ those powerful moments that split history.

 In Romans 6:5-7 Paul urges us, “Since we have been united with him in his death, we will also be raised to life as he was.
 We know that our old sinful selves were crucified with Christ so that sin might lose its power in our lives.
 We are no longer slaves to sin.
 For when we died with Christ we were set free from the power of sin.”

 It’s nailed to the cross.
-It has no power over us unless we give it.
+And it no longer has power over us.

-I walked out of that little church forgiven and free.
-The sun was brighter because I didn’t look at the ground anymore.
-Jesus removed my guilt, gave me hope, and lifted my head.
-My past sin was nailed dead, and my daily sin—he’d teach me to strip, piece by ugly piece.
+I walked out of that little church to a brighter day.
+Because Jesus removed my guilt, gave me hope, and literally lifted my head.
+I was forgiven and free.
+My past sin was nailed dead, and my daily struggle—he’d patiently teach me to strip away, piece by piece.

-Chambers explains that when we decide to kill sin in us, it’s the greatest moment of our lives.
-We’re not called to simply restrain it, suppress it, or counteract it, we crucify it.
-Mentally and spiritually, we may know it’s the right thing to do.
-But, we must actually make the decision.
-No one else can do it for us.
+Chambers says when we decide to kill sin in us, it’s the greatest moment of our lives.
+We don’t simply try to restrain it, suppress it, or counteract it, we crucify it.
+We stop playing around with it and nail it for good.

 Thanks Robin!
 So timely.